 3. Pay Attention to Vitamin D

-"Vitamin D is the most prominent nutrient deficiency for older adults, and depleted vitamin D levels are associated with decreased muscle strength,"So do some of that exercise in the sunshine.
+"Vitamin D is the most prominent nutrient deficiency for older adults, and depleted vitamin D levels are associated with decreased muscle strength."

 4. Embrace Progressive Resistance Training